Giladt2789/NeuReality_Project/README.md

 ## Ansible roles and playbook
 In order to connect to those vm's to run the ansible playbooks, the private key should be provided in the configuration file at (/home/<user_name>/.ansible.cfg) <br/>
-Before everything, the dedicated user (that controls the infrastructure) should go to: /etc/ansible/hosts and insert the following:<br/>
+Before everything, the dedicated user (that controls the infrastructure) should go to the ansible inventory at: /etc/ansible/hosts and insert the following:<br/>
 [K8S_Master]<br/>
   default_os_user@public_ipv4_dns <br/>
 [K8S_Nodes] <br/>